kevinpt/opbasm/doc/rst/language.rst

 default_jump
 ~~~~~~~~~~~~

 By default, unused memory is filled with zeros.
-On PB3 this equates to "LOAD s0, 00".
+The PicoBlaze doesn't know about which areas of memory are unused and will continue executing whatever instruction data is located there.
+On PB3 a zero instruction equates to "LOAD s0, 00".
 On PB6 it is "LOAD s0, s0" (a NOP).
-This can be problematic in high reliability code that needs to recover from accidentally falling into these unused areas of memory.
+These instructions can be problematic in high reliability code that needs to recover from accidentally falling into these unused areas of memory.
 To protect against this the ``default_jump`` directive lets you fill unused memory with a jump to a specified label or address.

 ===================================== ======================== ========================================
 Format                                Example                  Result